 We are currently accepting requests for future sales.

-In order to establish orderly entry into the sale home on sale dates, we will post a clipboard with a sign-up sheet outside the door of the home at 4 p.m. on Thursday (for Friday entry) and 4 p.m. on Friday (for Saturday entry).
-We then use these lists to order the entry the following morning.
+In order to establish orderly entry into the sale home on sale dates, we will post a clipboard with a sign-up sheet outside the door of the home at NOON on Thursday for orderly entry Friday, and at NOON Friday for Saturday entry.

 All items are sold as priced on Friday.
 Items are sold half-price on Saturday.
 Additionally, you may leave a bid on items which are priced at $100.00 or more on Friday.
 (Bids must be OVER half of the ticketed price.)
 If the item is still there at the end of the day on Friday, and if you are the high bidder, we will call you Friday evening to let you know that you are the winning bidder.
 Your item must be picked up by noon on Saturday.